mongodb-partners/MEAN_Stack_With_MongoDB_Atlas_On_Amazon_EKS/README.md

     eksctl version

-Prepare the cluster configuration file First we need to grab the private subnet id of our terraform-generated VPC resources so that we can deploy our EKS cluster to the VPC topology we just created.
+Prepare the cluster configuration file First we need to grab the private subnet ID of our terraform-generated VPC resources so that we can deploy our EKS cluster to the VPC topology we just created.
 We should be able to achieve this by using jq command to parse the terraform output command.

     # export VPC